nr768/Module05/README.md

 My favorite game to play is "___".

 Gavin Russell
-Favorite game is easily The Legend of Zelda: Link to the Past.
-Who doesn't love Zelda?
+My favorite game is easily The Legend of Zelda: A Link to the Past.
+Who doesn't love the Zelda series?